top of page

 • Plans & Pricing | NCSCH

-Choose a membership plan Annual Membership $ 80 80$ Every year Select Access to Training and Networking Discounted Annual Conference Fees Listing in the NCSCH Directory Student Affiliate Membership $ 40 40$ Every year Valid for 2 years Select Access to Training and Licensure Pathways Discounted Annual Conference Fees Access to a Large Professional Network
+Choose a membership plan Annual Membership $ 80 80$ Every year Buy Now Access to Training and Networking Discounted Annual Conference Fees Listing in the NCSCH Directory Student Affiliate Membership $ 40 40$ Every year Valid for 2 years Buy Now Access to Training and Licensure Pathways Discounted Annual Conference Fees Access to a Large Professional Network

 • Member Page | NCSCH